 About the role

-You will also develop and present a range of public health related training packages and programs that will be used on deployed operations or humanitarian assistance and disaster relief duties (such as the Samoa tsunami, Christchurch earthquakes, Tauranga oil spill and tropical cyclone Pam).
+You will also develop public health related training packages and programmes that will be used on deployed operations or humanitarian assistance and disaster relief duties.

-Ultimately the result of an Environmental Health Officers’ advice and input helps to ensure the health and safety of our people and the success of operations conducted both at home and overseas.
+Ultimately your advice and input helps to ensure the health and safety of our people and the success of operations conducted both at home and overseas.

 Areas of responsibility of Force Health Protection Officers include, but are not limited to the following: